Gerard Way: Personal life

 In January 2015, Way was featured in The Boyzine, an independent zine published by SWMRS frontman Cole Becker.
 Way again discussed his gender identity, commenting: "I never really subscribed to the archetype masculinity growing up, I had no interest in sports or anything like that.
 There was a time where [sic] I was called a girl so often that when I discovered the idea of transgenderism I considered myself to be more of a girl.
 So I identify with trans people and women a lot because I was a girl to a lot of people growing up."
 In June 2015, Way said on Twitter that he uses he/him and they/them pronouns.

-In 2015, Way revealed on Reddit that he is a first cousin once removed of comedian and podcaster Joe Rogan.
+In 2015, Way revealed on Reddit that he is a second cousin of comedian and podcaster Joe Rogan.
 In October 2019, Rogan confirmed it on his podcast.
 He also said that, despite this, the two have never met.